-Geographers need to have good literacy, numeracy and thinking skills.
-They will also develop their fieldwork and research skills in human and physical contexts, including qualitative and quantitative data usage.
-They need an open mind, an ability to understand other people's perspectives as well as their own and a readiness to debate controversial issues.
-They need to be comfortable with the use and application of geographical information systems (GIS), interpretation of previously unseen data such as maps, graphs and charts, and be able to describe, explain and evaluate patterns and processes.
+You need to have good literacy, numeracy and thinking skills to study geography at A level.
+You will develop your fieldwork and research skills in human and physical contexts, including qualitative and quantitative data usage.
+You will need to have an open mind, an ability to understand other people's perspectives, as well as your own and a readiness to debate controversial issues.
+You will need to be comfortable with the use and application of geographical information systems (GIS), interpretation of previously unseen data such as maps, graphs and charts, and be able to describe, explain and evaluate patterns and processes.